bitwarden/help/_articles/faqs/product-faqs.md

 ### **Q: I am asked for my master password even though I have PIN unlock enabled on iOS / Android**

 **A:** When you enable PIN unlock, you are prompted if you’d like to use your Master Password after an application restarted (closed).
-If you select yes, if the app is closed or backgrounded, the PIN will be prompted.
+If you select yes, if the app is closed or backgrounded, you will be prompted for your Master Password instead of the PIN.

 To reset this:
 - Disable PIN Unlock